Measurement of the scintillation resolution in liquid xenon and its impact for future segmented calorimeters: INTRODUCTION

-In order to assess the potential of LXe as calorimetric medium, in particular when using only scintillation light, it is essential to understand its intrinsic energy resolution ($R_i$).
+In order to assess the potential of LXe as calorimetric medium, in particular when using only scintillation light, it is essential to understand its intrinsic resolution ($R_i$).
 The intrinsic resolution of a scintillator refers to the fundamental limit at which Poisson statistics does not improve resolution due to underlying physics.
-For example, the energy resolution of NaI(TI), which, as mentioned above, is the most popular inorganic scintillator, is much worse than that expected from Poisson statistics in the energy region of MeV, thus partially spoiling its suitability for PET.
+For example, the energy resolution of NaI(Tl), which, as mentioned above, is the most popular inorganic scintillator, is much worse than that expected from Poisson statistics in the energy region of MeV, thus partially spoiling its suitability for PET.
 The underlying physics explanation is the non-proportionality of the scintillation yield in NaI(Tl) for secondary electrons.

-In 2002, Doke studied the intrinsic energy resolution of LXe \cite{non-prop} and found that non-proportionality of the scintillation yield resulted in $R_{i} \sim 4$\% FWHM in the region between 100 keV and $\sim$5 MeV (figure \ref{fig:dokei}).
+In the case of LXe, the intrinsic resolution comes up due to two components: the non-proportionality of the scintillation light yield with energy and the fluctuations in electron-ion recombination due to scape electrons.
+In 2002, Doke studied the non-proportionality of the scintillation light yield \cite{non-prop} resulting in $R_{i} \sim 1.8\%$ in the region between 100 keV and $\sim$5 MeV (Fig. \ref{fig:dokei}).
 His calculation is in good agreement with the modern Monte Carlo code describing the physics of LXe, NEST \cite{nest}.
-Specifically, at 511 keV, NEST predicts $R_{i} \sim 3$\% FWHM.
-Instead, Ni and collaborators found in 2006 an intrinsic energy resolution of 14\% FWHM \cite{Ni:2006zp}, almost a factor $\sim$ 5 worse than Doke's (and NEST) estimations.
-To our knowledge, this discrepancy has not been resolved to date.
-These results, as well as previous works by Doke and Chepel \cite{Doke1, chepelRes}, effectively excluded xenon as a competitive scintillator for PET scanners.
+Specifically, at 511 keV, NEST predicts $R_{i} \sim 1.3$\%.

+Several experimental groups have reported energy resolution measurements in LXe for different gamma-rays, but none of these obtained the intrinsic resolution component related to the non-proportional light yield.
+For instance, a work from Yamashita et al. obtained an energy resolution of $\sim$12 $\%$ at 122 keV and 7.1 $\%$ at 662 keV \cite{YAMASHITA2004692}, while Aprile et al. reported 5$\%$ at 122 keV \cite{PhysRevC.84.045805}.
+The only attempt to go beyond simple energy resolution is that of Ni and collaborators, who estimated the intrinsic resolution as the combination of the non-proportionality of light yield and the electron-ion recombination fluctuations, obtaining 6-8 $\%$ \cite{Ni:2006zp} for gamma rays between 122 keV and 662 keV.
+Although this value is not directly comparable to the result obtained by Doke, this result is almost a factor $\sim$ 5 worse.